 - Enter the confirmation code provided if prompted.

 - If you purchased multiple plans, repeat until you’ve added them all.

 To switch between the eSIM data plans that you’ve purchased, follow these steps:

 While it’s absolutely possible to switch between SIM cards with an iPhone, why bother?
-An eSIM solves many of the long-standing challenges that frequent travelers face when trying to access mobile data abroad.
-If you’ve got an iPhone XR or newer and are running iOS 12.1, your device is eSIM compatible.
+An eSIM solves many of the long-standing challenges frequent travelers face when accessing mobile data abroad.
+If you’ve got an iPhone XR or newer and are running iOS 12.1 or later, your device is eSIM compatible.

-Save the sweat and make this a seamless process by getting an eSIM (or three) from Airalo.
 Stay focused on the adventure, not fiddling with tiny hardware.
-Shop eSIM mobile data plans now.
+Shop Airalo's eSIM plans now.